DanielNieuwoudt/dev-assess/Backend.README.md

 ### Code Generation

-We choose to generate code for the C# controller and contract test client ensuring we meet the consumer's expectations when returning responses containing the Todo Items or Problem Details.
+We generate code for the C# controller and contract test client, ensuring we meet the consumer's expectations when returning responses containing the Todo Items or Problem Details.

 > See [Backend Code Generation](specs/back-end) in the `specs/back-end` folder.

-The following section reminds us of the considerations that need to be made when designing, building, and operating APIs.
+The following section reminds us of the considerations that must be made when designing, building, and operating APIs.

 ## Other considerations